-A number of researchers have considered designing hardware, communication protocols [20, 23] or multi-channel paging [2], and power management algorithms [21] to increase battery lifespans in wireless sensor networks.
+A number of researchers have considered designing hardware, communication or power control protocols [24, 30,

+16], multi-channel paging [2], and power management algorithms [28] to increase battery lifespans in wireless sensor networks.
 Work on low-power communication is largely orthogonal to the idea described in this article, and can be used in combination with it.

-Most previous research on low-power sensing focuses on periodic sensing applications in which sensor network nodes may safely enter low-power modes at times of their choosing with the knowledge that data of interest will be available whenever they choose to wake up.

-Many applications, however, require the ability to reliably sense and/or react to events that occur at unpredictable times, e.g., the structural integrity monitoring application described in Section 3.
-Previous research on such event-driven applications [15, 17, 22] has relied on existing sensor network architectures.
-However, this has proven to be a poor fit, leading to high power consumption that results in battery lifespans on the order of hours or days.
+The architectural visions of Hill et al. [14] as well as Polastre, Szewczyk, and Culler [22] have had great impact on research and design of sensor networks.
+As described by Raghunathan et al. in their excellent survey [25], energy consumption is a major concern in most sensor network research.
+However, most previous research on low-power sensing architectures focuses on periodic sensing applications in which sensor network nodes may safely enter low-power modes at times of their choosing with the knowledge that data of interest will be available whenever they choose to wake up.
+Although periodic sensing is appropriate for some applications, many applications require the ability to reliably sense and/or react to events that occur at unpredictable times, e.g., the structural integrity monitoring application described in Section 3.
+Previous research on such eventdriven applications [17, 19, 29] has relied on existing sensor network architectures.
+However, this has proven to be a poor fit, leading to high power consumption that results in battery lifespans on the order of hours or days instead of months or years.

-Some researchers have attempted to use sophisticated event prediction algorithms to improve the power consumption of existing sensor network architectures when used in event-driven applications [21].
+Researchers have attempted to use sophisticated event prediction algorithms to improve the power consumption of existing sensor network architectures when used in event-driven applications [28].
 However, without perfect prediction accuracy, such techniques must necessarily miss critical events or waste battery energy.
 Furthermore, the predictability of events is largely domain-dependent and evaluating it is often a goal of the application research using the sensor network.
 For many applications, including the one described in Section 3, events are too unpredictable for such methods to be feasible.